grtn316/AzureVmPerAvailabilityZone/README.md

 This code will create a new resource group for the VMs and connect them to an existing subnet within a VNet by setting the `subnetId` variable.

-You will need a create a `variables.tfvars` file and add set the required variables for the deployment:
+You will need a create a `variables.tfvars` file and set the __required variables__ for the deployment:
 -  `subnetId`
     - Example: `/subscriptions/<subId>/resourceGroups/<rgName>/providers/Microsoft.Network/virtualNetworks/<vnetName>/subnets/<subnetName>`
 -  `adminPassword`

-Optional variables that can be overriden for the deployment:
+__Optional variables__ that can be overriden for the deployment:
 -  `resourceGroupName`
 -  `location`
     - `numAvailabilityZones` - if the location is changed, you will need to confirm the region has 3 zones.